Sarasota Dolphin Research Program Internships

-Winter/Spring (positions January to April, applications due to Mote by September 1st);
+- Winter/Spring (positions January to April, applications due to Mote by September 1st)

-Summer (positions mid-May to August, applications due to Mote by March 1st);
+- Summer (positions mid-May to August, applications due to Mote by March 1st)

-Fall (positions September to December, applications due to Mote by June 1st).
+- Fall (positions September to December, applications due to Mote by June 1st)

 All internships must be a minimum of 10 weeks of participation, but ideally will run for 12-16 weeks.
 Please note that we typically only seek 2-4 interns for each session and that we receive many more applications than we have openings – the selection process is very competitive.
 Successful candidates will participate in the following research projects:

-1) Dolphin population monitoring project: (YEAR ROUND) This study continues to monitor the resident bottlenose dolphin community in Sarasota Bay and vicinity.
+1) Dolphin population monitoring project: (YEAR ROUND) This study monitors the resident bottlenose dolphin community in Sarasota Bay and vicinity.
 Duties in the field will include assisting with boat-based photographic identification surveys for dolphin groups during one to two weeks per month.
 Behavioral, location, individual, and environmental data will be recorded for each dolphin group, and additional data related to human-dolphin interactions will also be collected in conjunction with this project.
 While in the lab (at least 2 weeks per month), work will generally involve photo-identification of dolphins, computer data entry and double-checking, logging of videos into database and archives, dolphin dorsal fin identification catalog updates, boat and field equipment maintenance, and other duties.

 2) Dolphin prey and habitat use project: (JAN-MAR & JUN-SEPT ONLY) This study uses the Sarasota dolphin community and fish populations to study relationships between distributions of dolphins and their prey and factors that affect fish community ecology, such as red tide.
 While in the field, work will involve sampling of fish communities through purse seining techniques and collection of other environmental data.
 Interns typically participate in this project

-3) Other projects (TBD) Interns may participate in other research projects, depending on availability and timing of grant funding for specific projects.
+3) Other projects: (TBD) Interns may participate in other research projects, depending on availability and timing of grant funding for specific projects.
 Interns may also be asked to assist with dolphin rescues.